 Or, visit our support pages for technical help.

-You can take an AV1 avatar or 'robot' anywhere; classrooms, playgrounds, school trips.
-All it needs is an internet connection – either WiFi or its 4G sim.
+You can take the AV1 robot anywhere: classrooms, playgrounds, school trips.
+All it needs is an internet connection – either WiFi or an included 4G sim.
+This enables small everyday interactions and check-ins that go beyond simply watching a lesson over video.

 The AV1 robot is a blank slate.
 Students can name it, decorate it, whatever makes it feel like the person it represents.
 After the initial introduction, AV1 integrates in the same way as any another classmate.

-Following a period of absence, students can return feeling more confident in themselves.
-They have maintained their education and social connections.
+Students can return after a period of absence feeling more confident in themselves because they have maintained their education and social connections.

 "The robots aided reintegration by enabling children and young people to have a consistent link to their classroom and their teacher."